Basics

 • In order to write well, you need to maintain a good posture: face the table, straighten your back, and if you are sitting, place both feet flat on the floor.

-• Place your paper on your felt underlay so that it is slightly to the right of your body’s center line and put a paperweight at the top of the page to hold it in place.
+• Place your paper on your felt underlay so that it is slightly to the right of your body’s centre line and put a paperweight at the top of the page to hold it in place.

 • Place your left hand flat on the left edge of the paper to stop it moving around as you write.